arescentral/arescentral.org/content/plugins/format/sprite.rst

 Definition
 ----------

-A sprite’s definition is a procyon_ file with the following fields:
+A sprite map is a procyon_ file with the following fields:

 .. table::
    :widths: auto